wilsonte-umich/mdi-suite-template/README.md

 - <https://github.com/MiDataInt/mdi>

-and executes the 'install.sh' script it provides to set up an empty MDI installation.
+and executes its 'install.sh' script to set up an empty MDI installation.
 You must then make one or more tool suites known to the MDI installation by editing file 'mdi/config/suites.yml' as follows: